codyngpriest/alx-low_level_programming/0x14-bit_manipulation/README.md

 5. 101
 This a function that returns the number of bits you would need to flip to get from one number to another.

+6. Endianness
+This is a function that checks the endianness.